Decision Tree vs Random Forest | Which Is Right for You?

 Why did the decision tree check the credit score first and not the income?

-This is known as feature importance, and the sequence of attributes to be checked is decided on the basis of criteria like the Gini Impurity Index or Information Gain.
+This is known as feature importance, and the sequence of attributes to be checked is decided based on criteria like the Gini Impurity Index or Information Gain.
 The explanation of these concepts is outside the scope of our article here, but you can refer to either of the below resources to learn all about decision trees:

 What Is Random Forest?

 The decision tree algorithm is quite easy to understand and interpret.
-But data scientist uses random forest mostly, a single tree is not sufficient for producing effective results.
+However, data scientists mostly use random forests; a single tree is not sufficient for producing effective results.
 This is where the Random Forest algorithm comes into the picture.

 random forest

-Random Forest is a tree-based machine learning algorithm that leverages the power of multiple decision trees for making decisions.
+Random Forest is a tree-based machine-learning algorithm that leverages the power of multiple decision trees to make decisions.
 As the name suggests, it is a “forest” of trees!

 But why do we call it a “random” forest?
 That’s because it is a forest of randomly created decision trees.
 Each node in the decision tree works on a random subset of features to calculate the output.
 The random forest then combines the output of individual decision trees to generate the final output.
 Bootstrapping is the process of randomly selecting items from the training dataset.
 This is a haphazard technique.
 It assembles randomized decisions based on several decisions and makes the final decision based on the majority voting.